Basajaun: General description

-The Basajaun is said to have a tall, human form, with his face and body covered in hair, with the strands reaching the knees, walking upright like a man.
+The Basajaun is said to have a tall, human form with his face and body covered in hair, with the strands reaching the knees, walking upright like a man.
 (Note: Joseph Augustin Chaho quoted in translation by Carr (2018).)

 His two feet are differently shaped, thus leaving an odd set of foot tracks.
-While one foot is normal, the other one (left foot) is rounded like the tree stump (base of a tree trunk), and leaves circular footprints.
+While one foot is normal, the other one (left foot) is rounded like the tree stump (base of a tree trunk) and leaves circular footprints.

-He may have a single eye in the middle of the forehead, though this is also the attribute of the Tartalo with which the Basajaun is often confounded, that is to say, the role of the giant in a certain tale type can be substituted by the "Tartaro" or "Basa Jaun", depending on the telling.
+He may have a single eye in the middle of the forehead, though this is also the attribute of the Tartalo with which the Basajaun is often confounded.
+That is to say, the role of the giant in a certain tale type can be substituted by the "Tartaro" or "Basa Jaun", depending on the telling.

 The basajaunak dwell in the forests and caverns at higher altitudes or "prominent places".
 More specifically, it is said to inhabit the mountainside of the Gorbea in Biscay Province (or the forests of Zeanuri town nearby), around Ataun town which is the backwoods of neighboring Gipuzkoa Province, and the Irati Forest of the Pyrenees in Navarre Province.

-The Basajaun is protective of sheep flocks from wild beasts (wolves) and storms, An indication of his presence is that the sheep will all start shaking their bells simultaneously, and the shepherd can go to sleep, delegating the night watch to the Basajaun.
+The Basajaun is protective of sheep flocks from wild beasts (wolves) and storms.
+An indication of his presence is that the sheep will all start shaking their bells simultaneously and the shepherd can go to sleep and delegate the night watch to the Basajaun.
 When a storm (or a pack of wolves) is approaching, the Basajaun makes a howling cry in the mountains to warn shepherds, giving people opportunity to move their flocks inside the folds.